EMF Testing, RF Interference, EMI/EMC Diagnostics

 The amount of interference that will occur on an electronic is relative to frequency, the V/m (Volts per meter), and the magnetic flux of the intruding EMF.

-The analogy of wind and water wonderfully illustrates the concept of EMI.
+The analogy of wind and water illustrates the concept of EMI.

 If there is a slow and easy breeze moving across the surface of a lake, you will see ripples or small mercurial waves in the water.